odoo/odoo/doc/reference/views.rst

     ``info``, ``muted``, ``primary``, ``success`` or ``warning``).
 ``default_group_by``
   name of a field to group tasks by
-``create``, ``edit``
+``consolidation``
+  field name to display consolidation value in record cell ``consolidation_max`` dictionnary with the "group by" field as key and the maximum consolidation value that can be reached before displaying the cell in red (e.g. ``{"user_id": 100}``) ``consolidation_exclude`` name of the field that describes if the task has to be excluded from the consolidation if set to true it displays a striped zone in the consolidation line ``create``, ``edit``
     allows *dis*\ abling the corresponding action in the view by setting the corresponding attribute to ``false``.
 If ``create`` is enabled, a "+" button